Institut Jean Nicod

 Director of LINGUAE

-Philippe Schlenker is a senior researcher at CNRS (Institut Jean-Nicod, Paris) and a Global Distinguished Professor at New York University (11 weeks per year).
-He was educated at École Normale Supérieure (Paris), and obtained a Ph.D. in Linguistics from MIT, and a Ph.D. in Philosophy from EHESS (Paris).
-He has taught at École Normale Supérieure, Paris, at the University of Southern California, at UCLA, and, since 2008, at NYU.
+Philippe Schlenker is a senior researcher at CNRS (Institut Jean-Nicod, Paris).
+He was educated at École Normale Supérieure (Paris), and obtained a Ph.D. in linguistics from MIT, and a Ph.D. in philosophy from EHESS (Paris).
+He has taught at École Normale Supérieure, Paris, at the University of Southern California, at UCLA, and, between 2008 and 2025, at NYU as a Global Distinguished Professor.
 Philippe Schlenker’s early interests included semantics, pragmatics, the philosophy of language and philosophical logic.
 He has conducted research on indexicals and indirect discourse, intensional semantics, anaphora, presuppositions, as well as semantic paradoxes.

 CNRS EHESS ENS ENS